polvo/polvo/README.md

 In `development` mode other things will be injected among your scripts in the `app.js` file.
 For example, the LiveReload embedded functionality.

-In `release` mode it's removed, nothing special is injectd.
+In `release` mode it's removed, nothing special is injected.
 So you may want to have a production ready `release` file (that doesn't includes magic), but at the same time keep it uncompressed.
 In case you do, that's the way to go.